flutter/website/tutorials/interactive/index.md

 internal state that can change over the lifetime of the widget.
 When the app first launches, the UI displays a solid red star, indicating that the lake has "favorite" status, and has a total of 41 “likes”.
-The State object stores this information in the `_isFavorited` and `_favoriteCount` variables.
+The state object stores this information in the `_isFavorited` and `_favoriteCount` variables.

 The state object also defines the `build` method.
 This `build` method